tnguyen14/wintersmith-handlebars/README.md

     "partialDir": "bits"
   }
 ```

+#### Note
+To use the `locals` variables in the template, instead of writing `{{locals.name}}` like in the jade template, simply just write `{{name}}`.
+This applies for other variables as well.

+See the wiki for a [sample 'locals' context](https://github.com/tnguyen14/wintersmith-handlebars/wiki/Sample-locals-variables) being passed to the compiled handlebars template to see what's available and how to call them.

 ### Under development
 This plugin is my first attempt at bringing support for handlebars to wintersmith.
 It is still very new, experimental and under development (read: there might be bugs).